-Insights from the Shopping Cart section of the upcoming online B2B course.
+Insights from the Shopping Cart section of the online course Digital Commerce for B2B Business.

 - In B2B, one cart is not enough.

 Large organizations usually have several purchasing processes in progress.
 They can start at different times and take time to be finalized.